Feels like we’re living in a world of questions.

 What is home working doing to employees?

 The sofa, bed or kitchen table is a poor replacement for an ergonomic desk space.
-Hence, musculoskeletal complaints are significantly up, with half of respondents reporting new aches and pains, particularly in the neck, shoulder and back.
+Hence, musculoskeletal complaints were significantly up, with half of respondents reporting new aches and pains, particularly in the neck, shoulder and back.

-The transition to remote working poses a number of challenges, and a sudden removal of direct line manager oversight is commonly cited.
+Remote working poses a number of challenges, and a sudden removal of direct line manager oversight is commonly cited.
 Line managers may worry that their team won’t work as effectively without supervision, while employees can be left feeling that the organisation doesn’t know or care about their efforts or needs.

 Establish a structure as soon as possible, where communication is regular and predictable, the expectations are crystal clear, and employees have ample opportunity to feed back on what’s working for them… and what isn’t.